Overview of FBT (3 phases)

 The biggest problems I have encountered occur when individual therapists focus on coaching the adolescent to individuate and stand up to parents.
 This is inconsistent with the early stage of FBT, which requires the parents to be empowered to make all food decisions for an adolescent who is incapable of making reasonable decisions about food given their brain starvation.
 In FBT we don’t encourage independence in eating until the teen shows they can handle it.
 Similarly problematic are providers who educate the adolescent about his parents being too “enmeshed.”

 On the other hand, I have had great experiences with individual therapists who understood that keeping the parents in charge of eating was crucial for the teen’s recovery.
 Instead, these therapists worked to empower the parents to help the teen eliminate other obsessive behaviors such as compulsive exercise.
-I have also worked with successful DBT teams that focused on teaching the adolescent skills to manage their distress while not attempting to question or undermine the parents’ authority over food decisions.
+I have also worked with successful DBT teams that focused on teaching teens skills to manage their distress while not attempting to question or undermine the parents’ authority over food decisions.

 Advice for The Individual Therapist